ewanhowell5195/customOptiFineCapeServer/readme.md

 Next, add `127.0.0.1 s.optifine.net` to the bottom of the file, and save the file.

+Finally, run `ipconfig /flushdns` in command prompt and then you are done!

+Just launch the downloaded program to begin.
+If it looks like nothing happens when you run it, you can check in task manager to see if it is running in the background.

 # Custom Default Capes

 If a player does not have a cape set, they will have a default cape applied.